Referral to a specialist

 - inflammation of the breast that doesn't respond to antibiotics

-Your GP might offer you an appointment to see a specialist, but not necessarily within 2 weeks, if you have any of the following:
+Your GP might offer you an appointment to see a specialist as a routine appointment (rather than an urgent appointment) if you have any of the following:

 - have a lump in your breast that isn't caused by anything else and you are under 30